 According to research from the Calorie Control Council, the average American may consume more than 4,500 calories and a whopping 229 grams of fat during a typical holiday gathering from snacking and eating a traditional Thanksgiving dinner with turkey and all the trimmings.

-The average holiday dinner alone can carry a load of 3,000 calories.
+A typical holiday dinner alone can carry a load of 3,000 calories.
 And many nibble through another 1,500 calories, downing appetizers and drinks before and after the big meal.
 Combined, that’s the equivalent of more than 2 1/4 times the average daily calorie intake and almost 3 1/2 times the fat — with 45 percent of calories from fat.
 The average person may consume enough fat at a holiday meal to equal three sticks of butter.

 Many of us will figure that we’ve blown our diet and the holidays are to be enjoyed, so why worry about weight?
 But even if you start the holiday season off with gastronomical excess, you can quickly get back on the right track by watching your calories.

 Also, try these “Low-Fat Holiday” tips from the American Heart Association:

 Remember, you can lighten your holiday feasting and still have a jolly good time!

 Did you ask a question to our expert?
 Answers are now available on our Ask an Expert page!